Se revela el robo de GCR: ¿Quién es el hacker? ¿Cuánto dinero ganó?

 Editor’s note: This article is a data analysis by ZachXBT, a well-known on-chain detective, on the theft of the X account of legendary trader GCR last weekend.

 Last weekend, GCRs X account (@GCRClassic) was stolen, and it published order-calling content about ORDI and ETHFI, causing the market of related currencies to fluctuate violently in the short term.
-ZachXBT found through on-chain analysis that the theft seemed to be related to the desarrollo team Sol (not related to the Solana team) of the meme token CAT on Solana.
+ZachXBT found through on-chain analysis that the theft seemed to be related to the development team Sol (not related to the Solana team) of the meme token CAT on Solana.

 The following is the original content of ZachXBT, translated by Odaily Planet Daily.